Television crew: Gaffer

 The gaffer is the head electrician at the production set, and is in charge of lighting the stage under direction of the Cinematographer.
 In television, the term chief lighting director is often used instead of gaffer, and sometimes the technical director lights the set.
 The gaffer reports to the director of photography, lighting director. or lighting designer, and usually has an assistant called a best boy.

-Grip (job)
+Grip

 In the U.S. and Canada, grips are lighting and rigging technicians in the film and video industries.
 They constitute their own department on a film set and are directed by a key grip.
 Grips have two main functions.
 The first is to work closely with the camera department to provide camera support, especially if the camera is mounted to a dolly, crane, or in an unusual position, such as the top of a ladder.
 Some grips may specialize in operating camera dollies or camera cranes.
 The second main function of grips is to work closely with the electrical department to create lighting set-ups necessary for a shot under the direction of the director of photography.